mulonemartin/nginx-proxy/README.md

 hosts in use.
 The certificate and keys should be named after the virtual host with a `.crt` and `.key` extension.
 For example, a container with `VIRTUAL_HOST=foo.bar.com` should have a `foo.bar.com.crt` and `foo.bar.com.key` file in the certs directory.

+If you are running the container in a virtualized environment (Hyper-V, VirtualBox, etc...), /path/to/certs must exist in that environment or be made accessible to that environment.
+By default, Docker is not able to mount directories on the host machine to containers running in a virtual machine.

 #### Diffie-Hellman Groups